Cisco Systems Inc. [CSCO] moving up – What are the long-term prospects?

 Cisco Systems Inc. [NASDAQ:CSCO]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Cisco Systems Inc. [CSCO] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 1/30/2020.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Cisco Systems Inc. [CSCO] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 1/30/2020.
 On average, stock market experts give CSCO an Overweight rating.
-The average 12-month price forecast for this stock is $39.80, with the high estimate being $60.00, the low estimate being $40.00 and the median estimate amounting to $48.00.
-This is compared to its latest closing price of $38.33.
+The average 12-month price forecast for this stock is $41.43, with the high estimate being $60.00, the low estimate being $40.00 and the median estimate amounting to $48.00.
+This is compared to its latest closing price of $39.06.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cisco Systems Inc. [CSCO] is sitting at 4.26.
 This is compared to 1 month ago, when its average rating was 4.26.